matomo-org/developer-documentation/docs/generated/master/Hooks.md

 Triggered immediately before the user is authenticated.
 This event can be used by plugins that provide their own authentication mechanism to make that mechanism available.
-Subscribers should set the `'Piwik\Auth'` object in the container to an object that implements the Piwik\Auth interface.
+Subscribers should set the `'Piwik\Auth'` object in the container to an object that implements the [Auth](/api-reference/Piwik/Auth) interface.

 **Example**